larjen/WPMarkdownImporter/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.0.2 =
+* Now imports images to post.
+* When images are detected, each time the post is imported all images are deleted.

 = 1.0.1 =
 * Now only update the document if it is changed, when auto-import is active.